 My dad used to get sent a lot of music in his capacity as a programme consultant for Channel 4 TV’s music arm back in the mid-1980s.
 A surprising amount of it would come in home-compiled cassette format.
 One such tape was simply called ‘Dance Music’ – I’ve still got it somewhere.

-Most of the music on it was fairly standard Brazilian and Blue Note stuff but one track stood out a mile and became somewhat of an obsession for my brother and I: Shannon’s ‘Behind Plastic Faces’, from the 1985 album Decode Yourself.
+Most of it was fairly standard Brazilian and Blue Note stuff but one track stood out a mile and became somewhat of an obsession for my brother and I: Shannon’s ‘Behind Plastic Faces’, from the 1985 album Decode Yourself.
 It was the beginning of my love affair with his music and drumming.

 The track and attendant album were recorded at Electric Lady Studios in New York and produced by Bill Laswell.
 Decode Yourself seems very difficult to find these days, like many of Shannon’s numerous other ’80s albums, but thankfully it is on streaming platforms.

 ‘You’d wake up and hear hillbilly music on the radio.
 In school, we’d play (Wagner’s) “Lohengin”, at night we’d hear Bo Diddley or Bobby “Blue” Bland.
 On Sunday, we’d hear gospel.
 It was a total black community, and music wasn’t categorised as jazz or pop – nobody told you you weren’t supposed to like something.’